 Things to Remember

-- Your significant other is going through this WITH you.
-If they COULD be home, they WOULD be
+- Your significant other is going through this with you

 1. Stay Busy

-When he was away, I kept myself occupied with hobbies, seeing friends and spending time with family.
-The BIGGEST piece of advice I want to emphasize for anyone facing a LDR is to keep yourself busy.
+When Chi was stationed at other duty stations, I kept myself occupied with work, hobbies, seeing friends, and spending time with family.
+The biggest piece of advice I could give anyone preparing for a long-distance relationship is to find ways to keep yourself occupied.

 2. Build your community